-In November 2020, Bishop Barber called for the formulation of a task force to assess how to meet2the challenges of declining Mass attendance, underutilized parish facilities and the declining number of priests serving in the Diocese of Oakland.
-In March 2021, the Debtor formed a task force 22
+13 In November 2020, Bishop Barber called for the formulation of a task force to assess how to meet the challenges of declining Mass attendance, underutilized parish facilities and the declining number of priests serving in the Diocese of Oakland.
+In March 2021, the Debtor formed a task force called the Mission Alignment Process (MAP) Commission (the "Commission").
+The Commission is composed of 15 members representing laity and clergy of the Debtor.